What Do I Mean by Presence?

 The same quality of contact that supports attachment in early development continues to appear in adult relationships, and in our moment-to-moment awareness of experience.

-In this work, I use the word more broadly to include both this kind of relational connection and the capacity to remain aware of one’s own experience as it unfolds.
+In this work, I use the word more broadly to include both this kind of relational connection and the capacity to remain present and aware of one’s own experience as it unfolds.

 By contact, I do not simply mean talking or exchanging words.